-To open, close or reverse a power sliding door, the shift selector lever must be in P (Park).
+To open, close or reverse a power sliding door, the ignition switch must be OFF, or, if the ignition switch is ON, the shift selector lever must be in P (Park).
 Also, the power sliding doors will not operate if battery voltage is low.